 CSF: Command Sequence File, a binary blob attached to signed U-Boot images that contains the signatures, certificates, and commands to configure the CAAM for the decryption and authentication processes.

 DEK: Data Encryption Key, secret key used in the encryption of boot artifacts (such as U-Boot, Linux images, device tree blobs and bootscripts).

 dm-verity: Device Mapper verity, a kernel feature that supports transparent integrity checking of block devices.

 HAB: High Assurance Boot, firmware in the processor’s boot ROM that is in charge of authenticating boot images.

 NVTK: Non-Volatile Test Key, a 256-bit key hardwired into the CAAM that is used on open (not secure enabled) devices as a replacement for the OTPMK.
 The NVTK value is public knowledge and is common to all parts, so its usage is not secure: it should only be used for testing.

 OTP: One-Time Programmable bits, also referred to as electronic fuses or eFuses.

 OTPMK: One-Time Programmable Master Key, a unique 256-bit key stored by the CPU manufacturer on the CPU’s OTP bits and used by the CAAM only on closed (secure boot enabled) devices.

-PKI: Public Key Infrastructure, a set of certificates and private keys that Digi Embedded Yocto uses to sign the firmware images.
+PKI: Public Key Infrastructure, a set of certificates and private keys that Digi Embedded for Android uses to sign the firmware images.